f00b4r0/simple_pushota/README.md

 and that the upload content is actually at least the same length as what was specified in the POST request.
 Integrity checks are "delegated" to the underlying app_update subsystem,

+If the `conn_cb` parameter is not `NULL` the pointed function will be executed immediately after a connection is established, before any processing is done on the content of the HTTP request.

 Upon success `pushota()` will return `ESP_OK`, at which point it is typically safe to call `esp_restart()` to boot into the new firmware.

 If the operation is aborted through an HTTP DELETE request, `pushota()` does not touch the flash and exits successfully with `ESP_OK`.